jaynilpatel/mnist/README.md

 In machine learning, working with MNIST dataset is equivalent to an "Hello World!" program as in any other programming language.(Not as simple as Hello World but yeah kind of:D)

-What the script does
+# What have I achieved...

-This python script uses TensorFlow library for creating a deep neural network (3 layers).To optimize our cost, I have  used AdamOptimizer, which is a popular optimizer along with others like Stochastic Gradient Descent and AdaGrad, for example.
-With just about 60 lines of code, it achieves 94-55% accuracy.
-Even though, this is not the state of the art accuracy, but it only is thing the network is feed is just the pixel values.
+The python script uses TensorFlow library for creating a deep neural network (3 layers).To optimize our cost, I have  used AdamOptimizer, which is a popular optimizer along with others like Stochastic Gradient Descent and AdaGrad, for example.
+With just about 60 lines of code, this code have achieved 94-95% accuracy.
+Even though, this is not the state of the art accuracy, but the only thing the network is feed(input) is just the pixel values.
 That's it.

+Resources - tensorflow.org,pythonprogramming.net,stackoverflow,www.slideshare.net/nmhkahn/tensorflow-tutorial-71896086